Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWell, I'm guaranteed that we will hear him at some point playing that instrument as we go on.

-Speaker ASo for the rest of this episode, you're going to hear interviews, you're going to hear recordings, you're going to Get a real set sense of what the real ale and Shanty Festival here in Bristol feels like.
+Speaker ASo for the rest of this episode, you're going to hear interviews, you're going to hear recordings, you're going to get a real Sense of what the real ale and Shanty Festival here in Bristol feels like.

 Speaker AThrough audio.

-Speaker AIt's the Signaler here with all the news and the events from the Port of Bristol Shanty Crew.
+Speaker AIt's the signaller here with all the news and the events from the Port of Bristol Shanty Crew.

 Speaker AWell, we had a big old month in May.